PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 ### How does FullStory compare to Heap?

 FullStory offers both product analytics with autocapture and session replay.
-It also offers session replay for mobile apps, whereas Heap only supports it only desktop web apps.
+It also offers session replay for mobile apps, which Heap doesn't support.

 <div className="overflow-x-auto -mx-5 px-5 w-screen md:w-auto">
 <table className="w-full mt-4">